 This article is a follow-up to the "RS232 and Raspberry Pi" (link)

-The same MAX board that I had also worked with Arduino at 5V although it was designed for 3.3V operation (capacitors on board were sized for 3.3V operation - page 10 of MAX3243 datasheet).
-Still, it seemed to work fine up to 28800 baud rate.
+The same MAX board that I had also worked with Arduino at 5V although it was designed for 3.3V operation (capacitors onboard were sized for 3.3V operation - page 10 of MAX3243 datasheet).
+Still, it seemed to work fine up to the 28800 baud rate.
 Any faster and the software starts detecting data framing errors and the data becomes corrupted.

 However, that was purely a design limitation of that particular RS232 board that I had.

-Given that I did not have a voltage level translator, I only connected TX1 pin so Arduino would send, but not receive data.
-That pin exists only on Arduino Mega boards since that's the only board with more than 1 hardware serial ports.
+Given that I did not have a voltage level translator, I only connected the TX1 pin so Arduino would send, but not receive data.
+That pin exists only on Arduino Mega boards since that's the only board with more than 1 hardware serial port.
 I used a sketch "Examples -> Communications -> MultiSerialMega" from the IDE's set of examples.
-That code simply echoes anything that it gets on its primary serial port (TX0/RX0 or built in through the USB) to the secondary serial port (TX1/RX1).
+That code simply echoes anything that it gets on its primary serial port (TX0/RX0 or built-in through the USB) to the secondary serial port (TX1/RX1).